 Diagnostic Testing Labs And EKRA Compliance

-With the enactment of the Eliminating Kickbacks in Recovery Act of 2018 (EKRA), healthcare providers face additional regulations affecting their operations.
+With the enactment of the Eliminating Kickbacks in Recovery Act of 2018 (EKRA), health care providers face additional regulations affecting their operations.
 The organizations affected include diagnostic testing labs, substance abuse clinics and recovery homes.
-Failure to comply with the provisions of the Act can lead to fines of up to $200,000 and a prison sentence of up to 10 years for each occurrence.
+Failure to follow the Act’s provisions can lead to fines of up to $200,000 and a prison sentence of up to 10 years for each occurrence.

 EKRA In A Nutshell

 EKRA is one of many governmental initiatives designed to deal with the opioid crisis.
 Its restrictions are more stringent than those of the Anti-Kickback Statute (AKS).
 EKRA contains many complex aspects, but its core provisions are:

 - EKRA prohibits the solicitation, payment or acceptance of any remuneration (such as a kickback, bribe or rebate) for referring a patient to a laboratory, treatment facility or recovery home.

 - It applies to both employees and contractors.

 - There are exceptions when the amount of compensation or payment does not vary based on the: